American Players Theatre

 Box Office: 608-588-2361

-American Players Theatre is currently accepting applications for our 2019 Apprentice Company.
+American Players Theatre is no longer accepting applications for our 2019 Apprentice Company.
 Please check back in the fall for 2020 audition information.

 In 2019 we will produce 9 shows in rotating repertory.
 Our outdoor season is as follows; TWELFTH NIGHT, directed by John Langs, SHE STOOPS TO CONQUER, directed by Laura Gordon, MACBETH, directed by James DeVita, The BOOK OF WILL, directed by Time Ocel, and FENCES, directed by Ron OJ Parson.
 Indoors we will be producing Shaw’s THE MAN OF DESTINY, directed by James Bohnen, A LOVELY SUNDAY FOR CREVE COEUR, directed by Robynn Rodriguez, A DOLL’S HOUSE, directed by Marti Lyons, and A DOLL’S HOUSE, PART 2, directed by Brenda DeVita.